 Destinations

-Top 20 Global Military Powers in 2025: Countries with the Strongest Armies
+Top 20 Global Military Powers in 2026: Countries with the Strongest Armies

 But, wars or no wars, some countries have stronger armies than others, and it’s usually not those that are very cheap to live in.
 Today, we’re going to look at the top 20 global military powers in the world this year.
 This paints a clearer picture of which countries are best prepared for a large-scale military conflict.
 Read on and see if your country is on the list!

 Methodology: The list below is based on data from Global Firepower and Wikipedia.
 I looks mostly at the estimated numbers for active military personnel (basically, soldiers), but also land, air and sea units.
-However, there are up to 60 other variables that are taken into account, from the readiness of the said forces to how advanced the military is (6 million soldiers armed with knives are weaker than 1 million ones with modern weapons and technology).
+However, there are up to 60 other variables that are taken into account, from the readiness of the said forces to how advanced the military is (6 million soldiers armed with knives or 60-year-old rifles are weaker than 1 million ones with modern weapons and technology).

 1. United States